 I suppose the simple answer would be, I write what I love.
 But, the questions remains, why history?

-Considering my high school American history teacher, Mr. Beard, rarely spoke to us, opting instead to give us worksheet after worksheet with the occasional historical film tossed in to mix it up, it’s a wonder I enjoy the topic.
+Considering my high school American history teacher rarely spoke to us, opting instead to give us worksheet after worksheet with the occasional historical film tossed in to mix it up, it’s a wonder I enjoy the topic.
 Not only that, I actually have my B.S. in Social Studies Education from Messiah College and my M.Ed. in History Education from Penn State.
-Despite Mr. Beard’s attempt to make me loathe his class, I’ve only become more passionate about the subject.
+Despite my teacher’s attempt to make me loathe his class, I’ve only become more passionate about the subject.

 As Long as I Can Remember, I’ve Loved History